box/box-ios-preview-sdk/README.md

 ---------------------
 Copyright 2015 Box, Inc. All rights reserved.

-Licensed under the Box Terms of Service; you may not use this file except in compliance with the License.
+Licensed under the Box Terms of Service; you may not use this file except in compliance with the [License](LICENSE).
-You may obtain a copy of the License at [https://www.box.com/legal/termsofservice/](https://www.box.com/legal/termsofservice/)